Macau Pass: Transfer discounts

 When Macau Pass was still called the "Transmac IC Card", its operator, Transmac decided that cardholders could have a free "transfer".
 However, under certain circumstances the card holder must pay a fare under MOP$3.00.
 (E.g., on a trip from the Border Gate to the M.U.S.T., if going to ride route 3A to Praça Ferreira Amaral to interchange to route MT2, the Green Macau Pass must be tapped on the reader, and the display will show 0.50.
 The exact fare to pay with the card was MOP$1.00, but the government supported MOP$0.50.)
 The details on transfers are located at the bottom.

+Transfers made within an hour are free of charge.